EcoEnclose logo

 We are excited to have so many International customers and would like to help make the import process as easy and understandable as possible.
 International shipments require brokerage and customs clearance to enter your country.
 Once your order arrives at the border, any applicable customs duties, fees, or taxes will be assessed and must be paid before they can be delivered.

-Below we have explained the process and associated fees.
-We also have a fee breakdown here.
+Below we have outlined the process and associated fees, including a fee breakdown.
 If you have further questions, please contact us.

 What are the fees involved?